A Saint Who Levels Up Through Necromancy

 Wasted words, it seems.

-Kronos watched the battle with an easier mind.
+Kronos watched the rest of the battle with an easier mind.

 “Gwaaaaah!”